anualabi4767/SE-assignment2/README.md

 In feature-2, I edited the same line of code that was changed in main.
 When I tried to merge the branches, Git detected a conflict.
 I resolved it manually in VS Code by choosing a final version of the greeting and committing the fix.
 This helped me understand how Git handles conflicting changes and how to resolve them properly.

 ## GitHub Issues
-Issue #1: Update README with installation and usage instructions (assigned to me)
+Issue #1:Update README with installation and usage instructions (assigned to me)

+Status: ✅ Closed

-Issue #2: Review conflict resolution steps (assigned to my classmate)
+Issue #2: Review conflict resolution steps (assigned to my Tolulope Ogunmakinwa)

+Status: ✅ Closed

 Both issues were created, tracked, and closed using GitHub Issues.